ThePyProgrammer/personal-blog/_posts/2022-03-22-Has-Critical-Thinking-gone-too-far.md

 Believe it or not, this behaviour has been heralded by today's schools, with the intention being to ingrain in students the many critical thinking capabilities that are believed to be a crucial part of the learning of a student.

 Yet, somehow somewhere, the definition of critical thinking has become somewhat corrupted.
-From identifying the many stakeholders and perspectives, we have descended to a point of considering the flaws in many plans afflicted by the
+From identifying the many stakeholders and perspectives, we have descended to a point of considering the flaws in many works, without once considering their positive aspects.
+We fail to see that no matter what, any